 Batteries use CCA (Cold Cranking Amps) to measure starting power.
 Be aware that your battery could have power, however, when under load, the cranking amps are not powerful enough to get the starter to crank the engine.
 A good fully charged battery should read over 12.6 volts.
 If the battery reads 12.45 volts or less, it is low.
 If your battery is reading less than a 75 percent charge it needs to be recharged or replaced if it has expired.
 Battery voltage readings drop with ambient temperatures.
 A rough guide is 0.01 volts for every 10 degrees F. (-12.2 Celsius)

 So if you’ve determined that your battery is healthy and fully charged, how do we go about testing the starter?
 Remember, the starter only has one function, and that is to turn/crank the engine.
 That’s it!
-If the engine is turning over but not starting your problem lays elsewhere.
-Starters usually last many years and can endure thousands of starts, however, if your Jeep has been regularly exposed to rivers or beach water, mud, and other moist or dusty conditions, it could drastically reduce the lifespan of your electrical components.
+If the engine is turning over but not starting your problem lies elsewhere.
+Starters usually last many years and can endure thousands of starts, however, if your Jeep has been regularly exposed to rivers, beach water, mud, and other moist or dusty conditions, it could drastically reduce the lifespan of your electrical components.

-Typical symptoms of a bad starter is, it has no cranking functionality and just a clicking sound.
+Typical symptoms of a bad starter are, it has no cranking functionality and just makes a clicking sound.
 The clicking sound you hear is the solenoid trying to engage the starter.
-The starter gears and spindle could be jammed up inside or worse case, the wire cores could be burned out completely.
+The starter gears and spindle could be jammed tight inside or worse case, the wire cores could be burned out completely.
 The starter will draw heavy current to try and start/turn the engine, however, if the battery voltage is low it could burn out the brushes or even the entire wiring inside, completely destroying it.

 Typical symptoms of a bad starter are: